What is the evidence for a meat-based diet?

 Although these were not pure meat-eaters (they ate other junk too) they still had a 14% decrease in relative risk of death compared to vegans. (r)

-Evidence for a Meat-Based Diet: 6.0 – Your Brain on Plants
+Evidence for a Meat-Based Diet: 6.0 – The Problems with Plants

 Evidence 6.0 is going to take a look from the other side – “the negative evidence.”
 This is the evidence against a plant-based diet, and thus evidence in favor of a meat-based diet.